rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ![Ross Allen fencing with his drone](fencing.png)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kdlhfMiWVV0" frameborder="0" allowfullscreen></iframe>

 where the drone avoids the sword attack from its creator.
-At first, it was thought of accelerating the whole algorithm but it was found that one of the most demanding subroutine was pose estimation.
+At first, it was thought of accelerating the whole algorithm but it was found that one of the most demanding subroutines was pose estimation.
 Moreover, it was wished to increase the processing rate of the filter such that it could match the input with the fastest sampling rate: its inertial measurement unit (IMU) containing an accelerometer, a gyroscope and a magnetometer.

 The flamewheel f450 is the typical drone in this category.
 It is surprisingly fast and agile.
-Given the proper command, it can generate enough thrust to avoid in a very short lapse of time any incoming object.
+With the proper commands, it can generate enough thrust to avoid any incoming object in a very short lapse of time.

 ![The Flamewheel f450](f450.jpg)

 ## Sensor fusion

-Sensor fusion is the combination of sensory data or data derived from disparate sources such that the resulting information has less uncertainty than would be possible if these sources were to be used individually.
-In the context of drones, it is very useful because it enables to combine many unprecise sensor measurement to form a more precisre one like having precise positionning from 2 less precise GPS (dual GPS setting).
-It can also permit to combine sensors with different sampling rates: typically precise sensors with low sampling rate and less precise sensors with high sampling rate.
-Both cases are gonna be relevant here.
+Sensor fusion is the combination of sensory data or data derived from disparate sources such that the resulting information has less uncertainty than what would be possible if these sources were to be used individually.
+In the context of drones, it is very useful because it enables us to combine many imprecise sensor measurements to form a more precise one like having precise positioning from 2 less precise GPS (dual GPS setting).
+It can also allows us to combine sensors with different sampling rates: typically, precise sensors with low sampling rate and less precise sensors with high sampling rates.
+Both cases will be relevant here.

-A fundamental explanation why this is possible comes from the central limit theorem: one sample from a distribution with a low variance is as good as n sample from a distribution with variance $n$ times higher.
+A fundamental explanation of why this is possible at all comes from the central limit theorem: one sample from a distribution with a low variance is as good as n samples from a distribution with variance $n$ times higher.

 $$\mathbb{V}(X_i)=\sigma^2 ~~~~~ \mathbb{E}(X_i) = \mu$$
 $$\bar{X} = \frac{1}{n}\sum X_i$$